jackchevalley/php-telegram-bot-framework/README.md

 ## 🎨 Commands and Input Handling

-The framework, after initializing variables, routes all commands and messages to `comandi.php`.
+The framework, after initializing variables, routes all commands and messages to `commands.php`.
 Here it will populate some more variables used only in the commands handling *(the `if(true)` is just to collapse the code in IDEs)*.

 The code structure splits between messages and media, since messages could be commands but media cannot.